xcube-dev/xcengine/docs/running-eoaps.md

 This resets the entry point to the usual micromamba-docker entry point, which sets up the Python environment, then runs bash within that environment.

+### The Dockerfile and environment file

+To aid reproducibility, the Dockerfile and environment file used to set up the container image are both included in the image itself, in the `/tmp` directory.
+The rest of the code and configuration for the image is in the `/home/mambauser` directory.
+In combination with the publicly available micromamba base image, each xcengine image thus contains the resources necessary to reproduce its own build process.

 ## Running with cwltool